Roo Taylor | Hotel Indigo

 Hotel Indigo | 24 West Franklin Street | Free & Open to the Public

-Maryland Art Place, in partnership with Hotel Indigo Baltimore is pleased to present a solo exhibition by Maryland-based artist, Sierra Iola.
-The exhibition is on view at Hotel Indigo, located at 24 West Franklin St. from February 4 - March 26, 2026.
-A public reception will take place on Sunday, March 1 from 1 PM to 3 PM.
+Maryland Art Place, in partnership with Hotel Indigo Baltimore, is pleased to present a solo exhibition by Maryland-based artist, Roo Taylor.
+The exhibition is on view at Hotel Indigo, located at 24 West Franklin St. from April 17 - July 17.
+A public reception will take place on Wednesday, April 22 from 5 PM to 7 PM.

 About the Artist: